 - Look closely at the radiator hoses and examine them for leaks or cracks.
 Also, make sure that all the connections and clamps are secure and tight.

 - Thoroughly inspect the radiator cap by removing it and making sure it’s in good condition and that there are no cracks or signs of excessive wear.
 Don’t forget to confirm that the rubber gasket is intact and in place.

 - Flush the cooling system periodically and refill with the recommended coolant for your particular vehicle.
 Every other summer should be more than sufficient for flushing, but check your car maintenance manual for recommendations on how often you should have this done.

-- While driving on warmer days, remember to monitor the temperature gauge on your dashboard panel, if it begins to rise above midpoint, open the windows and turn the heat on high in order to draw it away from the engine and into the cabin of the car.
-Then, safely pull over as soon as possible and turn the engine of immediately.
+- While driving on warmer days, remember to monitor the temperature gauge on your dashboard panel.
+If it begins to rise above the midpoint, open the windows and turn the heat on high in order to draw it away from the engine and into the cabin of the car.
+Then, safely pull over as soon as possible and turn the engine off immediately.
 After allowing it to completely cool down, you can then begin to troubleshoot or call for roadside assistance.

 Belts and Hoses

 Summer also means higher humidity, which can have a detrimental effect on some of the components in your car, especially the rubber belts and hoses.
 So, with the engine compartment cooled down, grab a bright flashlight and go over all the visible belts and hoses, carefully checking the overall appearance and general condition.

 Look to see if there are any signs of trouble such as worn out parts, cracks, and loose or bad connections.
 Rather than just doing a visual inspection, try using your hands to feel around the underside of the hoses for any deterioration.
 If you locate anything that is loose, retighten it if reachable, and if it’s not accessible and/or faulty parts are found, you’ll likely need to have them properly replaced by a certified professional.